 San Angelo Ceramic Weekend

-This annual event includes the 25th San Angelo National Ceramic Competition at SAMFA and Symposium at Angelo State University which draws hundreds of ceramic enthusiasts and visitors to San Angelo each year.
-The ceramic artist in residence will give a free demonstration workshop in the Concho Clay Studio as part of the 2024 event schedule.
-Their end of residency exhibition in Gallery Verde will be included in the exhibitions on display for the 2024 Ceramic Weekend.
+This annual event with alternating San Angelo National Ceramic Competition at SAMFA and Symposium at Angelo State University which draws hundreds of ceramic enthusiasts and visitors to San Angelo each year.
+The ceramic artist in residence will give a free demonstration workshop in the Concho Clay Studio as part of the event schedule if applicable.
+Their end of residency exhibition in Gallery Verde (minimum residency requirements of 2 months).

 Resident Responsibilities Include: